ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

 ```

-Then we can specify the formula and run the model as usual (using the joint stack)
+Then we can specify the formula and run the model as usual (using the joint stack).

 ```R
 formula_Pred <- y ~ -1 + Intercept +
   f(GS_Ratio, model = "rw2") +